Rijeka Cathedral

 The St. Vitus Cathedral (Katedrala Svetog Vida, Italian: Cattedrale di San Vito) is a Roman Catholic cathedral in Rijeka, Croatia.

 In the Middle Ages, the Church of St. Vitus was a small and one-sided, Romanesque church dedicated to the patron saint and protector of Rijeka.
 It had a semi-circular apse behind the altar, and covered porch.
 With the arrival of the Jesuits in Rijeka, the cathedral as we see it today was founded in 1638.
 First, it became the Jesuits' church.
 When the town of Rijeka became the center of the diocese, and then in 1969 the center of the archbishopric and metropolit, the representative Jesuit's Church of St. Vitus became the Cathedral of Rijeka.
 The structure is a rotunda, which is unusual in this part of Europe, with elements of Baroque and Gothic, including fine baroque statuary inside.

 The cathedral was depicted on the reverse of the Croatian 100 kuna banknote, issued in 1993 and 2002.

-History

-Church of St. Vitus

-The Church of St. Vitus (Croatian: Crkva sv.
-Vida) is the main Baroque church in the centre of Rijeka, Croatia, and one of the city’s most significant early modern monuments.
-Its history dates back to the Middle Ages, when a smaller church dedicated to the same saint stood on the site, serving as the court chapel of the feudal castle of Rijeka.

-The Medieval Church of St. Vitus

-While the civic population of Rijeka had its own parish church — St. Mary’s, also known as the “Great Church” (Croatian: Vela crkva) — the feudal castle possessed a separate chapel, the Church of St. Vitus.
-Information about its appearance is preserved in the oldest known depictions of the city from the 16th century and in a stone relief from 1509, which shows St. Vitus holding a model of the city in his hand.
-According to these sources, the church was a small single-nave building with a semicircular apse behind the altar and a porch in front of the façade.

-In this church, the captains of Rijeka — governors representing the feudal lords — took their oaths of office upon assuming duty.
-Although the details of the interior decoration remain unknown, it is known that a large wooden crucifix was mounted under the porch.
-This very crucifix is now placed on the main altar of the present Baroque Church of St. Vitus.